 ‘Power, control and chance play an important role in every creative process.
 I explore this complicated correlation.’

-Michiel van Opstal is a researcher at the Situated Art and Design research group and tutor at St. Joost School of Art & Design in Breda and Den Bosch.
+Michiel van Opstal was a researcher at the Situated Art and Design research group from 2019 until 2021.
+He is currently a tutor at St. Joost School of Art & Design in Breda and Den Bosch.

 Michiel van Opstal studied Culture and Science Studies at Maastricht University, from 1995 to 2001.
 During his education, he specialised in culture and media philosophy, and film theory.
 His master’s thesis was a critical reflection on German philosopher Heidegger’s concept of identity.